ktmeaton/obsidian-public/academic/Directionality is Fragile.md

 # Directionality is Fragile

-Appropriate use of phylogeography requires two conditions:
+Appropriate use of phylogeography requires three conditions:
-- The geographic distribution is 'known', or at least a strong hypothesis
+- The geographic distribution is densely sampled ([[Sampling Bias]]).
-- The geographic distribution is densely sampled.
+- The organism measurable evolves across the geographic distribution .

 Inferring directed movement (ie. migration) with [[Phylogeography|phylogeography]] is an extremely fragile process.
 That is to say, the results and thus interpretations are sensitive to a number of factors.
 Perhaps the most obvious and intuitive is [[Sampling Bias]].
 When the full distribution of a disease is not known, or sparsely sampled, geographic reconstructions reflect the [[Sampling Bias|sampling strategy]], rather than disease processes